-Teacher Preparation: Review lesson and consider content that requires scaffolding (support) such as bringing in realia or images of uncommon words, prepping for reviewing grammar or pronunciation rules, or considering practice activities and resources.
-These 9 events are iterative meaning you can jump around.
+Teacher Preparation: Review the lesson and consider content that requires scaffolding (support) to English speakers of other languages (ESOL) such as bringing in realia or images of uncommon words, prepping review of grammar or pronunciation rules, or considering practice activities and resources.
+Gagné’s (1985) nine events are iterative meaning you can jump around.
 For example, you might need to gain attention or provide feedback at different moments in a lesson.
 Also, ongoing assessment should occur for formative assessment checks in addition to summative assessment (test of everything they learned) at the conclusion.

-- Gain Attention: (Simple strategies) Show images or items you plan to discuss in lesson.
+Gain Attention: (Simple strategies) Show images or items you plan to discuss in the lesson.
 Practice pronouncing them.
 Ask if they are familiar with them.
-(Complex strategy) Role-play activity with ESL teachers to demonstrate situation.
+(Complex strategy) Role-play activity with ESOL teachers to demonstrate the situation.

-I prepared this instructional sequence for novice ESL teachers to prepare their lessons.
+I prepared this instructional sequence for novice ESOL teachers to prepare their lessons.
 I’ll definitely be adding to it.
-I’d love feedback/input from my ESL/EFL peers!
+I’d love feedback/input from my ESOL/EFL peers!

 The following verbs can be utilized to write learning objectives that focus on language functions: (Excerpted from Echevarria, Vogt, & Short, 2012)

 Listening – tell, role play, identify, review, label, describe, define, name, match listen, recognize, pint, show, follow;